 Such poor reliability of availability leads to customer frustration, provoking them to switch allegiance to a substitute item, delay the purchase or worse abandon their basket altogether.
 Moreover, inaccurate records lead to online customers being misinformed as to product availability – leading to higher substitutions and associated costs.
 Accurate measurement of lost sales and on-shelf availability is one of the critical inputs to identifying and correcting inaccurate PI records.[i]
 Our research has found that 15% of lost sales are a result of inaccurate PI.

-Impacts When PI is Understated
+Impacts when PI is understated

 When PI is understated, the PI value is lower than the physical stockholding.
 Understated PI can result in stores ordering more stock than is required, which has numerous consequences.
 With just-in-time supply chains, replenishment staff have two choices when faced with excess inventory.
 First, this stock can be forced onto the shelves, probably using space behind adjacent products, or second, cases are put on a returns cage for storage in the warehouse.

 Having excess stock adds further to the risk of miscounting, and thus further corrupting PI values, including those adjacent products.
-Furthermore, stock rotation becomes either more time consuming to carry out or merely impractical in the time replenishment staff have to complete the job.
-Consequently, this undermines date control procedures, increasing the risk that out of date products remain on the shelf, available for customers to purchase, or when found, are thrown.
+Furthermore, stock rotation becomes either more time-consuming to carry out or merely impractical in the time replenishment staff have to complete the job.
+Consequently, this undermines date control procedures, increasing the risk that out-of-date products remain on the shelf, available for customers to purchase, or when found, are thrown.

 In response to this challenge, Retail Insight has been testing a PI accuracy model that quickly identifies errors in PI records.
 We believe a data-led approach will have multiple benefits, the most important of which, is the speed of error detection and subsequent correction.
 Our recent analysis found PI inaccuracy on 56% of items on a SKU/Store/Day basis.
 This level of inaccuracy is similar to academic research[ii] that identified inaccuracy to be 65% in 37 stores.
-Similarly, industry research[iii] reporting 60% inaccuracy.
-We are therefore confident that our model provides a robust means to address PI inaccuracy in a targeted, accurate and continuous way.
+Similarly, industry research[iii] reported 60% inaccuracy.
+We are therefore confident that our model provides a robust means to address PI inaccuracy in a targeted, accurate, and continuous way.

-PI During COVID-19
+PI during COVID-19

 Given the importance of inventory records, especially during rapidly changing sales, we investigated changes to PI during the COVID-19 peak trading weeks.
 We identified an eight-fold increase in adjustments – with the removal of stock from PI outweighing additions by 20%.